FredsTechVerse/elimu-mkononi-backend-beta-v1.0/functions/README.md

 ## TO DO

+- Will transform the all users controller into an aggregation pipeline.
 - User should not be able to update password until proper protocol for authentication , decryption and encryption after update is followed
 - Write a list of the CRUD functionalities to go testing the go ticking while making the necessary adjustments.
 - I will group similar functionailites later and sort out by the path to the controller.
 But this has to happen after all the routes are working.